Skip to content

 What are the symptoms of MMA exposure?

-Reported irritant effects include eye, nose, and throat irritation, coughing, and headache.
-Seek medical attention for breathing difficulty or persistent symptoms, and tell the clinician about the exposure.
+The NIOSH Pocket Guide lists irritation of the eyes, skin, nose, and throat, and dermatitis.
+Seek medical attention for breathing difficulty or symptoms that persist, and tell the clinician about the exposure.

 Back to the full incident